dimkr/tootik/FEDERATION.md

 tootik does not fetch missing posts to complete threads with "ghost replies".

+## Outbox

+tootik sets the `outbox` attribute for users, so servers that don't rely on reply forwarding can fetch missing replies.
+However, this collection only lists public activities.

 ## Account Migration

 tootik supports [Mastodon's account migration mechanism](https://docs.joinmastodon.org/spec/activitypub/#Move), but ignores `Move` activities.
 Account migration is handled by a periodic job.
 If a user follows a federated user with the `movedTo` attribute set and the new account's `alsoKnownAs` attribute points back to the old account, this job sends follow requests to the new user and cancels old ones.